 The cheapest car insurance in Vermont

 Car insurance policies in Vermont are cheaper than the United States average premium.
 However, every insurance company charges a different rate.
-The table below includes the cheapest car insurance in Vermont from the most popular companies in the country:
+The table below includes the cheapest auto insurance in Vermont from the most popular companies in the country based on price and market share:

 USAA sells car insurance to military members, veterans and select immediate family members.
 It is widely considered to be one of the best insurance companies on the market and has the highest rating for overall customer satisfaction in the 2020 J.D.
 Power U.S. Auto Insurance Study in every region.